-ABUJA – The President of Alliance for a Green Revolution in Africa (AGRA), Dr Agnes Kalibata, has called for measures to be put in place to avert food crisis in Africa in the wake of coronavirus pandemic.
+ABUJA – The President of AGRA, Dr Agnes Kalibata, has called for measures to be put in place to avert food crisis in Africa in the wake of coronavirus pandemic.

 Kalibata also cautioned that the outbreak of COVID-19 should not lead to food crisis in Africa.